flavio10araujo/openai-api-test/README.md

 The model dall-e-2 is the one used for generating images.

+The idea of this project was to create an internal chat that could be used in a company with knowledge that the normal ChatGPT is not able to kwnow (like internal processes, info about internal projects, etc).
+The chat would act as an employee that knows everthing about the company (all the processes, projects and technologies) and it would talk only about the company.

+For that it is necessary to use a model that we can fine-tune.

 ### How to run the project

 1. If you don’t have Node.js installed, install it from here (Node.js version >= 14.6.0 required)